masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

    The optional argument *timeout* is primarily used to run the scheduler in a different manner, providing pre-emptive scheduling.
-A non-zero value indicates that as each tasklet is given a chance to run, it should only be allowed to run as long as the number of :mod:`|PY| virtual instructions <dis>` are below this value.
-If a tasklet hits this limit, then it is interrupted and the scheduler exits returning the now no longer scheduled tasklet to the caller.
+A non-zero value indicates that as each tasklet is given a chance to run, it should only be allowed to run as long as the number of
+   |PY| :mod:`virtual instructions <dis>` are below this value.
+If a
+   tasklet hits this limit, then it is interrupted and the scheduler exits returning the now no longer scheduled tasklet to the caller.

    Example - run until 1000 opcodes have been executed::

        interrupted_tasklet = stackless.run(1000)
        # interrupted_tasklet is no longer scheduled, reschedule it.
        interrupted_tasklet.insert()
        # Now run your custom logic.
        ...

-   The optional argument *threadblock* affects the way Stackless works when channels are used for communication between threads.
+   The optional argument *threadblock* affects the way |SLP| works when channels are used for communication between threads.
 Normally when the scheduler has no remaining tasklets to run besides the current one, the main tasklet is reawakened.
 By engaging this option, if there are other running |PY| threads then the current one will instead block expecting them to eventually wake it up.

    The optional argument *soft* affects how pre-emptive scheduling behaves.
    When a pre-emptive interruption would normally occur, instead of interrupting and returning the running tasklet, the scheduler exits at the next convenient scheduling moment.

    The optional argument *ignore_nesting* affects the behaviour of the attribute :attr:`tasklet.nesting_level` on individual tasklets.
 If set, interrupts are allowed at any interpreter nesting level, causing the tasklet-level attribute to be ignored.

    The optional argument *totaltimeout* affects how pre-emptive scheduling behaves.
 Normally the scheduler is interrupted when any given tasklet has been running for *timeout* instructions.
 If a value is